Polarization (waves): Polarized sunglasses

 Effect of a polarizer on reflection from mud flats.
 In the picture on the left, the horizontally oriented polarizer preferentially transmits those reflections; rotating the polarizer by 90° (right) as one would view using polarized sunglasses blocks almost all specularly reflected sunlight.

 One can test whether sunglasses are polarized by looking through two pairs, with one perpendicular to the other.
 If both are polarized, all light will be blocked.

 Unpolarized light, after being reflected by a specular (shiny) surface, generally obtains a degree of polarization.
 This phenomenon was observed in the early 1800s by the mathematician Étienne-Louis Malus, after whom Malus's law is named.
 Polarizing sunglasses exploit this effect to reduce glare from reflections by horizontal surfaces, notably the road ahead viewed at a grazing angle.

 Wearers of polarized sunglasses will occasionally observe inadvertent polarization effects such as color-dependent birefringent effects, for example in toughened glass (e.g., car windows) or items made from transparent plastics, in conjunction with natural polarization by reflection or scattering.
-The polarized light from LCD monitors (see below) is extremely conspicuous when these are worn.
+The polarized light from liquid-crystal display (LCD) monitors (see below) is extremely conspicuous when these are worn.